COVID-19 and returning to safe operation - Phases 2 & 3

 Employers are required to develop a COVID-19 Safety Plan that outlines the policies, guidelines, and procedures they have put in place to reduce the risk of COVID-19 transmission.
 This plan follows the six steps outlined below.
 Employers must involve frontline workers, joint health and safety committees, and supervisors in identifying protocols for their workplace.

 Employers are not required to submit plans to WorkSafeBC for approval, but in accordance with the order of the Provincial Health Officer, this plan must be posted at the worksite and posted to the website, if there is one.
-During a WorkSafeBC inspection, we will ask employers about the steps they have taken to protect their workers or to see the plan if it has been developed.
+During a WorkSafeBC inspection, we will ask employers about the steps they have taken to protect their workers and to see their plan.
 To learn more, read Inspections during the COVID-19 pandemic.

 Guide to reducing the risk of COVID-19

 Employers must assess their workplaces in order to identify places where the risk of transmission is introduced.
 This process must involve frontline workers, supervisors, and joint health and safety committees and/or worker representatives.
 You should continue to assess the workplace after operations resume to ensure risks are identified and managed.

 The virus that causes COVID-19 spreads in several ways, including through droplets when a person coughs or sneezes, or from touching a contaminated surface before touching the face.
 To understand the risk at your workplace, consider the following questions:

 - Where do people congregate, such as break rooms, production lines, or meeting rooms?

 - What job tasks or processes require workers to come into close proximity with one another or members of the public?

 - What tools, machinery, and equipment do people come into contact with in the course of their work?

 - What surfaces are touched often, such as doorknobs, elevator buttons, light switches, equipment, and shared tools?